trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

                                              without staging file to be created in the local file system.

 ``hive.s3.streaming.part-size``              The part size for S3 streaming upload.
 Defaults to ``16MB``.

+``hive.s3.proxy.host``                       Proxy host to use if connecting through a proxy

+``hive.s3.proxy.port``                       Proxy port to use if connecting through a proxy

+``hive.s3.proxy.protocol``                   Proxy protocol.
+HTTP or HTTPS , defaults to ``HTTPS``.

+``hive.s3.proxy.non-proxy-hosts``            Hosts list to access without going through the proxy.

+``hive.s3.proxy.username``                   Proxy user name to use if connecting through a proxy

+``hive.s3.proxy.password``                   Proxy password name to use if connecting through a proxy

+``hive.s3.proxy.preemptive-basic-auth``      Whether to attempt to authenticate preemptively against proxy
+                                             when using base authorization, defaults to ``false``.

 ============================================ =================================================================

 .. _hive-s3-credentials: